IV - POST-PRODUCTION

 And so finally, around March 2016, I got round to exploring the option I had postponed thus far: finding a composer who would be interested in the project and willing to work on a tight budget.
 And amazingly, the first page I looked at was the last.
 I found an article that introduced 5 young French composers who had recently won their first awards.
 I went to their websites, listened to their music and identified one whose musical style matched what I was looking for: Alexis Maingaud, 28 at the time.

-I sent him an e-mail, offering the amazing opportunity to compose the music for a feature film while working around someone else’s existing piano melodies and all with no budget.
-Alexis e-mailed back, his interest spiked by the film's subject matter.
-We met the following week in Paris and clicked right away: when he asked me what musical influences I had in mind, I could see his eyes light up as I mentioned Max Richter, Phillip Glass, Abel Korzienowski, Ludovico Einaudi, Johnny Greenwood, etc. My project offered him both an artistic opportunity and a professional challenge that he was relishing, and for my part, I was speaking to a composer who clearly understood what I wanted.
+I sent him an e-mail, and his interest was spiked by the film's subject matter and scope.
+We met the following week in Paris and clicked right away: when he asked me what musical influences I had in mind, I could see his eyes light up as I mentioned Max Richter, Phillip Glass, Abel Korzienowski, Ludovico Einaudi and Johnny Greenwood.
+Despite the "DIY" nature of the project, he saw both an artistic opportunity and a professional challenge, and for my part, I was speaking to a composer who clearly understood what I wanted.

 After our first couple of meetings, I noticed however that we had set off with a slight misunderstanding about the budget which turned out to be a useful test of the robustness of this project’s motivations.
-He liked the whole DIY approach but for some reason, he thought the post production budget was a different thing.
-I told him that I planned on showing my film to several production companies, including Mandarin films (the production company that had produced Brice), and Alexis thought they were going to finance the music.
+I had told him that I planned on showing my film to several production companies, including Mandarin films (who I had worked with by that time), and Alexis thought they were going to finance the music.
 He sent me an e-mail saying that with 70.000 euros we could probably do a great job.
-At that point I told him this wasn’t going to happen, not so much because I couldn’t go around and ask around for money (which may or may not have been successful), but because it wasn’t the plan, it wasn’t the nature of this project.
-If I did go out and ask for money, and if I did manage to convince a production company to invest say 100.000 euros, then this would mean that post-production would have cost 6 times more than everything else.
-It made no sense.
-If we were going to ask for that kind of money, we might as well ask for 200 000 and start the whole shoot over, with better equipment and a crew.
+At that point I told him this wasn’t going to happen, not so much because I couldn’t go around and ask for money (which may or may not have been successful), but because it wasn’t the plan, it wasn’t the nature of this project.
+If I did go out and ask for money, and if I did manage to convince a production company to invest, then we might as well start the whole shoot over, with better equipment and a crew.
 But then it would no longer be what I wanted it to be: a film that most people could do with their own normal savings.

 Around the summer of 2016, he started composing.
 At first, he jotted down ideas, trying to orchestrate around Paul’s piano music – but there was no real coherence to it all.
 During this process, I was adamant the music as a whole should have a coherent structure, just like the film.
-Given that, at face value, it can be very confusing (many characters and locations, several levels of narration, complicated themes, etc.), the music couldn’t be distracting; it had to be the cement holding it all together.
+Given that, at face value, the story can be very confusing (many characters and locations, several levels of narration, complicated themes, etc.), the music had to be the cement holding it all together.

 In terms of themes, we initially discussed the idea of having one for each character, but that seemed too confusing.
 Instead we felt the need to have 3 musical “signatures” that would identify the three core themes of the film: one for The Way of Necessity, one for The Way of Chance and one for The Way of Judgement.
 Each one would have a distinct musical theme and style (ordered, linear and predictable for Necessity; chaotic, playful and unpredictable for Chance; and a balanced, harmonious combination of both for Judgement).
-Therefore, the music would reflect which theme the film is exploring and mirror the evolution of the story by exploring Necessity and Chance separately first before putting them together in Judgement.
+Therefore, the music would reflect the film's theme and mirror the evolution of the story by exploring Necessity (determinism) and Chance (randomness) separately first before putting them together in Judgement (free will).

 A few months into the composing though, we came to a stumbling block: Paul’s music.
-We had originally decided to keep 2 specific piano pieces at 2 crucial moments in the film and Alexis had tried to orchestrate around it.
+We had originally decided to keep 2 specific piano pieces by Paul at 2 crucial moments in the film and Alexis tried to orchestrate around them.
 However, it was becoming an issue with regards to the broader coherence of the film’s music.
-Paul’s two tracks had two very different and distinct melodies, neither of which fitted well into the general composition.
+Paul’s two tracks had two very different and distinct melodies, neither of which fitted well into the three main themes we'd established.
 After some test screenings with friends, we noticed that his two tracks, while beautiful individually, seemed out of place and had become distracting.
 And so an uncomfortable suspicion that had been growing in my mind confirmed itself: I had to remove Paul’s music from the film.
-Fortunately, Paul took it well and the silver lining was that his music would be redirected entirely into the Web Series.
+Fortunately, Paul was fully understanding.
+He conceded that the film would be better served by a single orchestral composer, and the silver lining was that his music would be redirected entirely into the interview series.

-Like most difficult decisions in life, making this one was a relief: the next day, Alexis had full creative control over the composition of the original soundtrack and we moved on much quicker.
-We progressed Act by Act; he would send me a musical movement, I’d edit into the rough-cut of the film, make adjustments, then write on-screen notes and send it back for him to make further adjustments.
+From then, Alexis had full creative control over the composition of the original soundtrack and we moved on much quicker.
+We progressed Act by Act; he would send me a musical movement, I’d edit it in the rough-cut of the film, make adjustments, then write on-screen notes and send it back to him to make further adjustments.
 By early 2017, Alexis has composed the three most important movements of the film, corresponding to the ends of Acts 2, 3 and 4.
 These were the musical pieces that we wanted to record with real instruments.
 At first I was a little worried about how much this would cost.
-But Alexis had worked several times on past projects with an orchestra in Budapset and knew that a bulk recording session for other projects was coming up soon.
-This was our chance for a low-budget studio recording: Alexis made the right calls and managed to get our project on the last available slot in the studio’s schedule.
+But Alexis had worked several times with an orchestra in Budapest and knew that a bulk recording session for other projects was coming up soon.
+This was our chance for a low-budget studio recording: Alexis made the right calls and managed to get our film on the last available slot in the studio’s schedule.

 The whole thing came to life.
 I think this was really the first time I became aware that we were making a proper film; until now the whole project still felt like a bunch of friends playing around.
 Here it hit me that this was bigger than us.